Clem Burke: Life and career

-Clement Anthony Bozewski was born on 24 November 1954 in Bayonne, New Jersey, the son of Clement J. Bozewski and Antoinette (nee Terraciano).
+Clement Anthony Bozewski was born on November 24, 1954, in Bayonne, New Jersey, the son of Clement J. Bozewski and Antoinette (née Terraciano).
 His father, a drummer who played in local clubs, taught him to drum from an early age and he played in a school marching band.

 His early experiences on the drum kit began in the late 1960s and early 1970s, playing in various New Jersey jam bands.
 Burke also gained percussion knowledge from his stint as a drummer in the St Andrew's Bridgemen Drum and Bugle Corps in Bayonne.
 He was recruited by Debbie Harry and Chris Stein when Blondie was first forming in 1974 and joined the band in early 1975.
 He was a key figure in keeping the group together when Stein and Harry considered disbanding after their original bassist, Fred Smith, departed to Television.
 Burke recruited his friend Gary Valentine to play bass.
 Burke's style of drumming was influenced by Hal Blaine, Keith Moon, Ringo Starr and Earl Palmer.

 During the 1980s and 1990s when Blondie was on hiatus, Burke played drums for the Romantics (for whom he was the regular drummer between 1990 and 2004), Pete Townshend, Bob Dylan, Eurythmics, Dramarama, the Fleshtones, Iggy Pop, Joan Jett and The Stranglers amongst others.

 He recorded with the line-up of Chequered Past in 1983 with Sex Pistols guitarist Steve Jones, former Blondie bandmate Nigel Harrison, bass guitarist and vocalist Tony Sales, and singer/actor Michael Des Barres.

 In 1987, Burke sat in as drummer for the Ramones for two gigs, under the name "Elvis Ramone", on August 28 in Providence, Rhode Island, and August 29 in Trenton, New Jersey at the punk club The City Gardens, after the sudden departure of Richie Ramone.
 On October 8, 2004, he again played under the name "Elvis Ramone" when he joined Tommy Ramone, C. J. Ramone, and Daniel Rey in the "Ramones Beat on Cancer" concert.